jsquyres/ompi/docs/faq/contributing.rst

 #.
 Subscribe to `the mailing lists
    <https://www.open-mpi.org/community/lists/>`_ and become active in
    the discussions.
 #.
-Obtain `a source code checkout <https://www.open-mpi.org/source/>`_
+Obtain `a Git clone <https://www.open-mpi.org/source/>`_ of Open
-   of Open MPI's code base and start looking through the code (be sure to see the :doc:`Developers guide </developers>`) for technical details about the code base).
+   MPI's code base and start looking through the code.

+   * Be sure to see the :doc:`Developers guide </developers>` for technical details about the code base and how to build it).

 #.
 Write your own components and contribute them back to the main code
    base.
 #.
 Contribute bug fixes and feature enhancements to the main code